tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-03-05-branching-exercise.md

   * `git checkout -b branch_to_create`
 * One person implements Story 2
 * One person implements Story 3
-* Add to your TaxCalculator implementation with regular commits
+* Both add to your TaxCalculator implementation with regular commits
 * Merge branches back to master one by one
 * Check Travis after each push

 Notes:
 See branch ```petrol_tax``` for a starting point to this exercise if they haven't completed the previous one.